When can isotropy help adapt LLMs' next word prediction to numerical domains?: Problem Setup in Numerical Domains

 \section{Problem Setup in Numerical Domains}

-\textbf{Time Series Tokens and Similarity Measure.} Similar to next-word prediction by LLMs, the next-value prediction in the numerical domain can be modeled by \textit{time series forecasting} techniques \cite{jin2023time,ansari2024chronos} which are widely adopted in the machine learning literature.
-Formally, given a time series $\textbf{x}_{1:T+L}=[x_1,\ldots,x_T,\ldots,x_{T+L}]$, where the first $T$ time instances give the historical context, the next $L$ time instances constitute the forecast region, and $x_t\in \mathbb{R}$ is the observation of each time instance, we are interested in predicting the joint distribution of next $L$ time instances, $p(\textbf{x}_{T+1:T+L}|\textbf{x}_{1:T})$.
+\textbf{Time Series Tokens and Similarity Measure.} Similar to next-word prediction by LLMs, the next-value prediction in the numerical domain can be modeled by \textit{time series forecasting} techniques which are widely adopted in the machine learning literature \cite{jin2023time,ansari2024chronos}.
+Formally, given a time series $\textbf{x}_{1:T+L}=[x_1,\ldots,x_T,\ldots,x_{T+L}]$,

+where the first $T$ time instances give the historical context, the next $L$ time instances constitute the forecast region, and $x_t\in \mathbb{R}$ is the observation of each time instance, we are interested in predicting the joint distribution of the next $L$ time instances, $p(\textbf{x}_{T+1:T+L}|\textbf{x}_{1:T})$.
 Since, the pre-trained models operate on tokens from a finite vocabulary, using them for time series data requires mapping the observations to a finite set of tokens.
-Based on different numeric applications and LLM architectures, various tokenization techniques, e.g., quantization and scaling \cite{ansari2024chronos,rasul2024}, patching \cite{woo2024,jin2023time, nie2023a}, and adaptation of language model tokenizer in numeric domians~\cite{gruver2024, dooley2023}, can be applied to tokenize the time series and create a time series vocabulary $\mathcal{V}$ of $N$ time series tokens, i.e., $|\mathcal{V}|=N$, as shown in Figure~\ref{timesrs}.
+Based on different numerical applications and LLM architectures, various tokenization techniques, e.g., quantization and scaling \cite{ansari2024chronos,rasul2024}, patching \cite{woo2024,jin2023time, nie2023a}, and adaptation of language model tokenizer in numerical domians~\cite{gruver2024, dooley2023}, can be applied to tokenize the time series and create a time series vocabulary $\mathcal{V}$ of $N$ time series tokens, i.e., $|\mathcal{V}|=N$, as shown in Figure~\ref{timesrs}.
 Then, the realization of the next $L$ time instances can be obtained by autoregressively sampling from the predicted distribution $p(k_{T+l+1}\,|\, \bold{k}_{1:T+l})$, for $l\in\{1,\ldots,L\}$, where $\bold{k}_{1:T+l}$ is the tokenized time series and $k_i$ be a time series token in time series vocabulary $|\mathcal{V}|$.

 Let $\tilde{\bold{\Psi}}(k_i)=\{\bold{\psi}_1(k_i),\bold{\psi}_2(k_i),\ldots\}$ be the set of all LLM contextual embedding instances of time series token $k_i$.
 Here, different contexts in the time series sequences yield different LLM embeddings of $k_i$.
-By constructing $\sum_{k}|\tilde{\bold{\Psi}}(k)|=|\mathcal{V}|$, we define the inter-token cosine similarity as,
+By constructing $\sum_{k}|\tilde{\bold{\Psi}}(k)|=|\mathcal{V}|$, we define the inter-token cosine similarity as: